 Gangotri Temple, nestled in the serene Himalayas of Uttarakhand at an altitude of 3,100 meters, is one of the four sacred shrines of the Char Dham Yatra.
 Dedicated to Goddess Ganga, this temple marks the origin of the holy River Ganga.
 Every year, thousands of pilgrims visit this sacred destination to seek blessings and spiritual peace.
 The Gangotri Temple Opening and Closing Dates 2026 are highly anticipated by devotees planning their spiritual journey in the Himalayas.

-In 2026, Gangotri Temple is expected to open on Friday, 24 April 2026, on the auspicious occasion of Akshaya Tritiya, a day considered highly sacred in Hindu tradition.
-The temple opening ceremony is marked by religious rituals and a grand procession where the idol of Goddess Ganga is brought from Mukhba Village (her winter abode) to the main temple at Gangotri.
+In 2026, Gangotri Temple is opening on Sunday, 19 April 2026, The temple opening ceremony is marked by religious rituals and a grand procession where the idol of Goddess Ganga is brought from Mukhba Village (her winter abode) to the main temple at Gangotri.

 The temple is scheduled to close on Sunday, 1 November 2026, which coincides with Yama Dwitiya (Bhai Dooj), just two days after Diwali.
 The closing ceremony is conducted with great reverence, and the idol of Goddess Ganga is shifted back to Mukhba for the winter.